Smalling in 'disbelief' after bizarre handball costs Roma | Goal.com

 Lars Stindl tucked away the spot-kick to cancel out Nicolo Zaniolo's first half effort in the 95th minute at Stadio Olimpico, leaving Paulo Fonseca's side with only a slim lead at the top of Group J.

-However, replays have shown that Smalling was struck in the face with the ball rather than his hand or arm, leading to widespread furore over both the on-field error and failure of the VAR system to intervene.
+However, replays have shown that Smalling was struck in the face with the ball rather than his hand or arm, leading to widespread furore with VAR not being used in the competition until the final.

 The Manchester United loanee and one-time England man took to social media after the match to vent his frustrations following the bizarre decision and crucial officiating mistake.